pmiossec/mars-rover-rxjs/README.md

     tsc -v // should return at least 1.7

+In order to transpile typescript code within your browser using file index.html, you need to use a static file http server.
+One simple solution is "http-server":

+    npm install http-server -g

+and then just run http-server from the directory where is located index.html

 ## First step
 Provide a rover implementation, without any link to the UI.